-Local, and NSW State historic heritage registers were consulted as part of preparation of this REF (Section 4.5); no listed heritage sites were found within the study area and no sites were deemed at risk of damage from the Proposal.
+Local, and NSW State historic heritage registers were consulted as part of preparation of this REF document (Section 4.5); no listed heritage sites were found within the study area and no sites were deemed at risk of damage from the Proposal.

-3.2.7 Local Land Services Act 2013
+3.2.7 Local Land Services Act 2013 (LLS Act)

-The Local Land Services Act 2013 (LLS Act) regulates the clearing of native vegetation on all land in NSW mapped as Category 2 - Regulated Land as mapped on the Native Vegetation Regulatory Map.
+The LLS Act regulates the clearing of native vegetation on all land in NSW mapped as category 2 - Regulated Land as mapped on the Native Vegetation Regulatory Map.

-The Local Land Services Amendment Act 2016 (LLSA Act), which amended the Local Land Services Act 2013, authorised the making of the Land Management (Native Vegetation) Code 2018 (Code) (Div 5, Sch 1 of the LLSA Act).
+The Local Land Services Amendment Act 2016 (LLSA Act), which amended the LLS Act, authorised the making of the Land Management (Native Vegetation) Code 2018 (Code) (Div 5, Sch 1 of the LLSA Act).
 One of the aims of the Code is to authorise clearing of native vegetation on Category 2 regulated land under certain conditions and provide for the establishment and maintenance of set aside areas.

-A review of the Native Vegetation Regulatory map (report generated 21/02/23) confirmed that the Study Area occurs on land mapped as unmarked / unclassified, Category 2 - Regulated Land coinciding with the Lachlan River, and Excluded land coinciding with The Escort Way.
-However, the clearing is to be carried out as part of an activity carried out by a determining authority, being PSC, after compliance with Part 5 of the EP&A Act, therefore the clearing is authorised under Division 3, 60O(b)(ii).
+A review of the Native Vegetation Regulatory map (report generated 29/08/23) confirmed that the study area occurs on land mapped as Excluded Land coinciding with The Escort Way, and unmarked / unclassified.
+The closest Category 2 - Regulated Land is identified approximately 300 m to the south of the study area coinciding with the Lachlan River.
+However, clearing is to be carried out as part of an activity carried out by a determining authority, being PSC, after compliance with Part 5 of the EP&A Act, therefore clearing is authorised under Division 3, 600(b)(ii).
 Therefore, this has not been considered further within this report.